bibizio/svelte-http-client/README.md

 ### fetch$

-The main method exported is `fetch$`, a wrapper for the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) that returns a custom svelte store that mimics the _Promise_ pattern.
+The main method exported is `fetch$`, a wrapper for the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) that returns a `Promisable`, a custom svelte store that mimics the _Promise_ pattern.
 On subscription, it unwraps the _Promise_ so it can be used like this:

 ```svelte